citiususc/SparkBWA/README.md

 If you want to check all the available options, execute the command:

-	spark_dir/bin/spark-submit --class SparkBWA SparkBWA.jar
+	spark_dir/bin/spark-submit --class com.github.sparkbwa.SparkBWA sparkbwa-0.2.jar

 After the execution, in order to move the output to the local filesystem use:

 	hdfs dfs -copyToLocal Output_ERR000589/* ./

 In case of not using a reducer, the output will be split into several pieces (files).
-If we want to put it together we can use one of our Python utils or use "samtools merge":
+If we want to put it together we can use "samtools merge".

-	hdfs dfs -copyToLocal Output_ERR000589/* ./
-	python src/utils/FullSam.py ./ ./OutputFile.sam

 ## Accuracy
 SparkBWA should be as accurate as running BWA normally.
 Below are GCAT